highlanderkev/ReactiveAkka.Net/slides.md

 subtitle: Message Reliability in Akka

 - Messages are sent asychronously
-- Message ordering between two actors is guaranteed in order
+- Message ordering between two local actors is guaranteed in order
     - A1 sends M1 before M2 before M3 to A2
     - A2 receives M1 before M2 before M3 from A1
 - This is because Messages are stored in a queue (mailbox) - first-in first-out
 - Guaranteed at most once delivery (no guarantee of delivery)
 - Failure is possible, messages can be lost, mis-sent, or actors might die
+- <b>Message ordering between two remote actors is not guaranteed in order due to network latency</b>

+> "As a speculative view into the future it might be possible to support this ordering guarantee by re-implementing the remote transport layer based completely on actors."

 ---